sergeyshpadyrev/typed-remote-procedure-call/README.md

 ### Executor

-Executor is an engine that executes operations:
+Executor is an engine that executes operations

 ```ts
 import { createExecutor, ExecutionRequest, ExecutionResponse } from 'typed-remote-procedure-call';